372dev/Project_JerryDunnProfile/README.md

 # Project_JerryDunnTribute
-A mini project of a tribute page to practice HTML and CSS
+A mini project of a profile page to practice HTML,CSS and Sass
 ## Getting started
 ### Collect articles & photos
 ---